openspending/community.openspending.org/blog/_posts/2013-06-28-spending-data-party-announce.md

 Yes!
 We'll will run online activities where you can work with community members in other cities.
 So don't hold your self back.
 Share your ideas on the mailing list as well.

 <il>-I don't know where to get budget or spending data from my city?<il><br>
 Fear not!
-We'll make sure to share guides on how to access budget and spending data from your city and will also organise a **Data Clinic on July 10th**, where we'll help you search for the data or ask your city for it.
+We'll make sure to share guides on how to access budget and spending data from your city and will also organise a **Data Clinic on July 10th**, where we'll help you search for data or ask your city for it, if it's not available.
 <br>
 Would you like to join us mapping the money near you on **July 19th to 21st**?
 Register for the **City Spending Data Party** below!